bencarothers/.dotfiles/README.md

 ## What's included

-My dotfiles repository are both highly modular and also fairly comprehensive.
+My dotfiles repository is both highly modular and also fairly comprehensive.

 Aliases, plugins, and settings are placed in separate files to keep everything relatively organized and make changing things as streamlined as possible.

-This collection of dotfiles is optomized for a Mac machine with Zsh as the primary shell and Vim as the editor; However deviating from these should be painless
+This collection of dotfiles is optomized for a Mac machine with Zsh as the primary shell and Vim as the editor; However, deviating from these should be painless

 ### install